qurit/PyCNO/README.md

 ## Description

 Welcome to PyCNO - Python Computational Nuclear Oncology!
 This repository is centered around computational methods for predicitive dosimetry.
 Currently, this repository contains one prostate specific membrane antigen (PSMA) physiologically based pharmacokinetic (PBPK) model.
-We are building this framework to support multiple models and futher resources for simulating and fitting biodistribution.
+We are building this framework to support multiple models and futher resources for simulating and fitting radiopharmaceutical biodistribution.

 This repository contains a **python** implementation of physiologically based pharmacokinetic (PBPK) modeling of radiopharmaceutical therapies as developed in the following paper: